-Pomona Program at University College, Oxford (director Charles Wenden, Bursar, All Souls College) Oxford, UK, Fall 1988, individual one-on-one “Milton” tutorial with weekly essays worth two-courses equivalent at Pomona College in Christ Church College, Oxford with Robert Maslen (Elizabethan Fictions, Clarendon Press), and with the Lady Margaret Professor of Divinity, Rowan Williams, now The Archbishop of Canterbury; a British Politics seminar at Univ.
-College; and a British Architecture three-student-tutorial in the Stanford University Centre at Oxford with the Stanford director and architectural historian Geoffrey Tyack (Oxford: An Architectural Guide, Oxford University Press): Grade point average 4.0 out of a possible 4.0.
+Pomona Program at University College, Oxford (director Charles Wenden, Bursar, All Souls College) Oxford, UK, Fall 1988, individual one-on-one “Milton” tutorial with weekly essays worth two-courses equivalent at Pomona College in Christ Church College, Oxford with Robert Maslen (Elizabethan Fictions, Clarendon Press), and with the Lady Margaret Professor of Divinity, Rowan Williams; a British Politics seminar at University College; and a British Architecture three-student-tutorial in the Stanford University Centre at Oxford with the Stanford director and architectural historian Geoffrey Tyack (Oxford: An Architectural Guide, Oxford University Press): Grade point average 4.0 out of a possible 4.0.

 Bachelor of Arts, cum laude, Pomona College, 14 May 1989, Concentration: English, Claremont, California.
 Teachers include Martha Andresen (California Professor of the Year, 1992) (‘Shakespeare’), Stephen A. Erickson (Yale Ph.D. at age 23) Language and Being, Yale University Press; The (Coming) Age of Thresholding, Kluwer Academic Publishers) (‘Western Philosophy Thru Its History’), Michael Kuhlwein (‘Macroeconomics’), James Leigh (‘Advanced 19th Century American Literature Seminar’ on H. James-S. Crane), Cristanne Miller (‘Senior Seminar’) (Cultures of Modernism, University of Michigan Press), Brian Stonehill (Self-Conscious Fiction from Joyce to Pynchon, University of Pennsylvania Press) (‘Modern American Literature’), and J. William Whedbee (The Bible and the Comic Vision, Cambridge University Press) (two courses: Biblical Heritage and New Testament).
 Senior seminar project: “The Concept of Fate in Beowulf”.